FaisalAhmed21/Student-Course-Management-System/README.md

 1) Install EMU 8086 in the laptop/PC.

-2) Download the zip file of asm format of the project file.
+2) Download the asm format file of the project.

 3) Open the asm file in EMU 8086 and click on the emulate option, after the assembler process the code click on the run option.